 - Maintain a 3.0 CSUSB and cumulative grade point average after each semester.

 - Meet regularly with their academic advisor, follow the agreed upon Education Plan each semester.

 - Impacted majors must be accepted into their major according to the department's established schedule.

 - Take courses at times (day or evening) when they are offered and/or available and in correct sequence.
 Note: Students who change their major or concentration or who take a leave of absence may not necessarily be able to graduate in four years.
 Approval from the Four-Year Graduation Pledge Coordinator is required to change majors and for reinstatement into the Four-Year Graduation Pledge after a leave of absence.
-If approved, a new, advisor-approved, Education Plan demonstrating four-year graduation MUST be submitted to Advising & Academic Services.
+If approved, a new, advisor-approved, Education Plan demonstrating four-year graduation MUST be submitted to Academic Advising.

 - Demonstrate accountability by complying with all administrative and academic policies and procedures.
 Non-compliance will result in cancellation of the pledge agreement.

 - Students MUST file their Graduation Check no later than the Fall term of their 4th and final academic year.

 Students who are meeting requirements for the Graduation Pledge Program are eligible to receive the following:

 - Higher registration at the top of their academic class level.